 Together we’ll learn and sing traditional songs from different regions in Macedonia and Bulgaria, including songs in two voices—drone and melody, and you’ll take home lyrics with transliteration and translation, and URLs to recordings of the songs you learned.
 Feel free to record the class, and no previous Balkan singing experience required.

-Corinna Škėma Snyder was 12 when started singing and studying women’s music from the Balkans, first with the Cambridge Slavic Chorus, and then with Laduvane, both in the Boston area.
+Corinna Škėma Snyder was 12 when she started singing and studying women’s music from the Balkans, first with the Cambridge Slavic Chorus, and then with Laduvane, both in Cambridge MA.
 She was drawn to the polyphonic, harvest and “slow songs” of Pirin and Shopluk, and studied for years with master singer Kremena Stančeva, a founding member of the Bulgarian National Radio and Television Choir.
-A grant from the Trust for Mutual Understanding gave her the opportunity to study with Kremema in Bulgaria and to perform with her in New York.
+A grant from the Trust for Mutual Understanding gave her the opportunity to study with Kremena in Bulgaria and to perform with her in New York.

 Corinna also studies and sings sutartinės, archaic polyphonic women’s songs from northeast Lithuania.
 She holds a PhD in cultural anthropology from Columbia University and lives in Brooklyn.